Salt River (California): Siltation

-Besides all the other changes, the Eel itself carries less water than in years past, due to the construction of the Pillsbury Dam and the Potter Valley Project, which divert 95 percent of the summer flow to Sonoma County, reducing the length of the stream by 120 mi above the dams.
+Besides all the other changes, the Eel itself carries less water than in years past, due to the construction of the Scott Dam on Lake Pillsbury (1921) and the Potter Valley Project (1907), which divert 95 percent of the summer flow to Sonoma County, reducing the length of the stream by 120 mi above the dams.

 Restoration

 Following the near-total siltation of the river and annual winter flooding, the Eel River Conservation District was formed in 1987 with the goal of reopening the Salt River.
 Working with the United States Department of Agriculture, they applied for and were denied United States Army Corps of Engineers funding in 1989.
 The Eel River Conservation District was expanded to become the Humboldt County Resource Conservation District in 1993.
 Vegetation was cleared from the Salt River channel by the California Conservation Corps in 1996.
 The following year the Federal Endangered Species Act listed the coho salmon as endangered, chinook salmon were listed as threatened in 1999, and in 2000 steelhead were added to the Federal threatened species list, which made habitat restoration of the Salt a priority.

 Tributary Francis Creek was rebuilt in 2002, and the U.S. Army Corps of Engineers began work on Salt River studies under the aquatic ecosystem restoration program.
 In 2004 a stakeholders' group was formed, and all U.S. Army Corps funding was eliminated.
 Over the next two years, stakeholders obtained $6,169,502 in Proposition 50 funds to begin implementation of the Salt River Ecosystem Restoration Project.
 The Salt River Watershed Council was formed in 2007 and incorporated as a non-profit the following year to maintain the long-term aspects of the project.

 The Salt River restoration project received its final permit in September 2012 to restore the Salt to hydraulic function by means of channel restoration, restoration of the 444 acre Riverside Ranch, upstream sediment reduction efforts, and long-term management.
 Agencies involved in the 26-year process of Salt River restoration include the City of Ferndale, County of Humboldt, North Coast Regional Water Quality Control Board, California Coastal Conservancy, California Department of Fish and Wildlife, California State Lands Commission, California Coastal Commission, California State Historic Preservation Office, National Marine Fisheries Service, U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, and the U.S. Environmental Protection Agency.
 Construction on Phase I of the project began May 2013, and the estuary was connected to the newly excavated channel by removal of a cofferdam on October 9, 2013.